 - The author should be typed references in single-line spacing, 10 font size.

-- Complete author’s profile with clear photographs
+- Complete the author’s profile with designation and university/ Institute affiliation.

 C. Structure of Paper